Naeemkh/ts-process/docsource/modules.rst

 This section includes modules that are used in this project.

-.. automodule:: ts_process.database
+.. automodule:: tsprocess.database
     :members:

-.. automodule:: ts_process.project
+.. automodule:: tsprocess.project
     :members:

-.. automodule:: ts_process.incident
+.. automodule:: tsprocess.incident
     :members: